-Invisalign aligners are created from a thermoplastic material that is uniquely developed for this course of action and looks similar to teeth-whitening trays.
-A series of Invisalign aligners are custom-made for every patient in order to move teeth into the right position using a sequence determined by the doctor.
+Invisalign aligners are created using a uniquely developed thermoplastic material and look similar to teeth-whitening trays.
+A series of Invisalign aligners are custom-made for every patient in order to move teeth into the right position.

-The virtually invisible nature of Invisalign aligners means no one will notice that you are wearing them, which is ideal for those people who may have been worried about the stigma attached to wearing fixed braces.
+The virtually invisible nature of Invisalign aligners means no one will notice that you are wearing them.
+This allows for discreet teeth straighten.

-In addition, the fact that the aligners can be removed is good news, giving you the freedom to take the appliances out to eat and drink as well as brushing and flossing in order to maintain your oral health.
+In addition, the aligners can be removed, giving you the freedom to take the appliances out to eat and drink as well as brushing and flossing in order to maintain your oral health.

 Furthermore, the fact that there are no metal brackets or wires that can cause irritation and discomfort inside the mouth gives Invisalign an advantage over traditional fixed braces.

-The innovative Clincheck technology utilised with Invisalign allows you to see how straight your teeth will look when the treatment is complete before you begin the Invisalign treatment, so there is no need to imagine the final results.
+The innovative Clincheck technology utilised with Invisalign allows you to see how straight your teeth will look when the treatment is complete.
+Patients can see the finished results before beginning the Invisalign treatment.

-The length of the Invisalign straightening process depends on the severity of each individual case and can only be determined by a medical professional.
+The length of the Invisalign straightening process depends on the severity of each individual case.
 In most cases, patients are able to enjoy their new smile after approximately 9-12 months.

-Between 20 and 22 hours every day – removing them only for eating, brushing and flossing.
+Between 20 and 22 hours every day – removing them only for eating, drinking (apart from water), brushing and flossing.

-Some patients will experience a temporary feeling of discomfort for a few days at the beginning of each new stage of treatment, but this is not as severe as the pain felt when wearing metal-wire appliances.
-Although it may not be a pleasant sensation, you can rest assured the feeling means the aligners are working effectively.
+Some patients will experience a temporary feeling of discomfort for a few days at the beginning of each new stage of treatment.
+However, this is not as severe as the pain felt when wearing traditional metal appliances.

-Similarly to traditional orthodontic treatments, the aligners may affect the way a person talks for a short time and they may develop a slight lisp for a day or two.
+Similarly to traditional orthodontic treatments, the aligners may affect the way a person talks for a short time.
+Some patients have reported a slight lisp for a day or two.
 However, as the tongue gets used to having braces in the mouth, these signs should disappear.

-Thanks to the removable nature of Invisalign braces, patients can eat and drink whatever they like during this course of action.
+Thanks to the removable nature of Invisalign braces, patients can eat and drink whatever they like during the treatment.

-Yes but you must remove your Invisalign aligners to drink alcohol.
+Yes, but you must remove your Invisalign aligners first.